 • International agreements with institutions of recognized academic reputation

-The Graduate Program features initiatives with prominent foreign institutions recognized for the quality of their academic output on core subjects required for an in-depth and critical understanding of regulation.
-In particular, the goal is to establish a constant flow of students and professors between the program and its partners in other countries, while developing research projects, holding events and allowing students and professors to jointly produce academic papers.
-Unpaid research periods may be spent at various institutional partners recognized as leaders in the production of regulatory knowledge.
+The Graduate Program features initiatives with prominent foreign institutions recognized for the quality of their academic production on core subjects required for a detailed and critical understanding of regulation.
+In particular, the goal is to establish a constant flow of students and professors between FGV Direito Rio and the foreign law schools with which it has an exchange agreement.
+During the program, the PhD students may develop research projects, hold events, and collectively produce academic papers with professors.
+Periods for research free of tuition charges may be spent at various institutional partners recognized as leaders in the production of regulatory knowledge.

 AREA I – REGULATORY GOVERNANCE, INSTITUTIONS AND THE COURTS

-This research area contains the following projects under way, which each have their own purposes:
+RESEARCH PROJECTS: this research area contains the following projects under way, each one with their own purposes: